Analysis | What’s Next for the Migrant ‘Caravan’?

 2. What are they seeking?

 Generally speaking, the migrants hope to gain entry into the U.S. by claiming a need for asylum, or protection from persecution and danger they face in their home countries.
+With U.S. immigration authorities insisting they can’t process more than 60 to 100 asylum seekers per day, the migrants face wait times of weeks or even months.
 The number of people seeking asylum globally has risen to record levels, due to violence in the Middle East and Afghanistan and parts of Africa and Central America.
 A crackdown on refugees in the U.S. and Europe is raising questions about whether support for the concept of asylum can survive.

 3. How has the U.S. reacted to the migrant caravan?